tabalinas/jsgrid/README.md

 ```

+#### Cancel Data Loading
+> version added: 1.2

 To cancel data loading set `args.cancel = true`.

-In the following example loading is canceled is the case of wrong filter data:
+In the following example loading is canceled when the filter has empty 'name' field:

 ```javascript